sheix/sheix.github.io/_posts/2019-11-11-dart-and-flutter.md

 Visual feedback is instant for small changes, I never seen gradle (somewhere under the hood there is compilation to native Android/IOS) work so fast.
 For a downside, I've run into funny [bug](https://github.com/flutter/flutter/issues/20611) at a start and was surprised.
 But I've seen fast reaction, workaround, pull requests and I'm sure it'll be fixed soon.

 My conclusion is that both language and framework have a future, are living and have a community.
 If I'll have to develop for Android (and may be for IOS), I'll choose Flutter for a start.
-In works there is a project to compile Dart to native, so it'll be even more cross-platfor that it's now.
+In works there is a project to compile Dart to native, so it'll be even more cross-platform that it's now.

 20 years ago I've run into Delphi, which was like Lego for Windows applications with Pascal beneath.
 As a teenager I've grasped it on very intuitive level.
 Flutter and Dart are very intuitive and easy to get into.